Bimo99B9/Bimo99B9.github.io/_posts/2021-09-10-scripts-autounicalendar.md

 # Importing the CSV

-To end, the script deteles the raw data file, and writes each csv line in a `Calendar.CSV` file that can be imported in any known calendar application.
+To end, the script deletes the raw data file, and writes each csv line in a `Calendar.CSV` file that can be imported in any known calendar application.
 To do this, you can open your calendar app, and select `import from a file`, and if asked, select `separated with commas`, to indicate that it is a CSV file.

 ## The script